How to play toepen

 Player 4: |||||

 The cards are played one at a time face up in tricks.
 The first card played in a trick determines the suit for that trick.
 A player must follow suit to win.
 If a player is unable to play a card from the same suit led with, he may play any card in hand.
-The highest ranking card played form the suit led wins (or takes) the trick.
+The highest ranking card played from the suit led wins (or takes) the trick.
 The winner of a trick can start the next trick in the same round.

 The goal is to win the last trick of a round.
 After the fourth and final trick, each player – except the winner of this final trick – receives a point.
 The winner of the round has to deal in the next round.
 The player on the left of the dealer can start the first trick of the next round.

 During a round, a player can ‘toep’ at any time by knocking on the playing surface.
-This means that the number of points at stake during the round are increased.
+This means that the number of points at stake during the round is increased.
 By electing a toep, the value of the hand is increased by 1 life.
 Once a player knocks, the other players may either fold and receive the previous point total or risk receiving the new increased total by remaining in the round.
 Players must wait for someone else to knock within the same hand before knocking again.

 When a player has nine points (Player 2 in the example above), this player is in pelt (poverty).
 In order to protect this player, the player on pelt can always start the round, independent of the dealer.
 All other players have to decide whether they want to play the round for 2 points or leave (before one card is played) for 1 point.
 A player who has already lost nine lives may not knock.
 Similarly, a player who has already lost eight lives may not make the second knock, one who has already lost seven lives may not make the third knock, and so on.